alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 2. Navigate to the project in the command line and run the success notification command.
 Running this command makes the project point to the pre-release branch, instead of to the published [GOV.UK Frontend npm package](https://www.npmjs.com/package/govuk-frontend).
 You can now preview your trial changes to GOV.UK Frontend.

+Depending on your terminal, you may have issues when you run the command that displays after the `Success!` message.

+To resolve these issues, do one of the following:

+- put quotes around the pre-release part of the command - this will look like `alphagov/govuk-frontend#{pre-release hash}`
+- run the command on different terminal software

 ## Update a pre-release

 1. Check out the Git branch you previously pre-released (this is the branch you work on, not the branch the script created).